segabl/pd2-streamlined-heisting/README.md

 # Streamlined Heisting

 Streamlined Heisting makes a lot of the gameplay mechanics more consistent.
 It is intended to build on what I think Overkill tried to accomplish rather than being a complete rebalance mod.
-As such, the mod doesn't add tons of new features and enemies and doesn't touch player balance or skills.
-The changes this mod makes are intended to make the game more consistent and replace some of the very outdated code with something that actually works and makes more sense.
-A lot of features that the vanilla game had at some point were broken or disabled with game updates and have been fixed or re-enabled.
+As such, the mod doesn't add tons of new features or enemies and doesn't touch player balance or skills.
+The changes this mod makes are intended to make the game more consistent by replacing some of the very outdated code and fixing broken and disabled features.

-For a player side balance, check out [Streamlined Heisting Complements](https://github.com/segabl/pd2-sh-complements), a small skill and perk deck tweaks mod specifically made with Streamlined Heisting in mind.
+For a player side balance, check out [Streamlined Heisting Complements](https://github.com/segabl/pd2-sh-complements), a small tweaks mod specifically made with Streamlined Heisting in mind.

-As with all mods that extensively change mechanics or add new units, this mod locks your matchmaking and you will only be able to play with other people that are also using it.
+As with all mods that extah ensively change mechanics or add new units, this mod locks your matchmaking and you will only be able to play with other people that are also using it.

+## Compatibility

+Mods that drastically change enemy AI, enemy weapons or spawngroups could cause conflicts or crashes, you will be asked to disable mods that are confirmed to be incompatible automatically.
+Mods that change enemy visuals are generally supported, most mods will be detected automatically and changes done by this mod will be disabled if they are incompatible, for some more complex mods you might have to turn off the faction improvements for the faction in question in the mod options manually.

 ## Features